tamaslevente/trai/camera_calibration_ws/depthimage_to_laserscan_ws/README.md

 With this camera, we had some troubles when using this package (segmentation fault, without any other warning) and that was because our camera_info didn't contained the R matrix, and without it couldn't make the conversion from depth to laser, so first make sure you have this matrix.

-Making the same assumptions as above, you should follow the next steps:
+Making the same assumptions as above (but this time the launch files should be in your catkin_ws/src/pico_zense_camera/launch), you should follow the next steps:
 1. Start the camera:

 `roslaunch pico_zense_camera pz_camera.launch`